ShehabEl-DeenAlalkamy/abomis-airports/README.md

   - [release pipeline][release-pipeline-file]:
     - The following are the supported params:

     ```yaml
     parameters:
       releaseProfile: {{ release_profile }} # which Azure DevOps environments to deploy to, currently 'custom-release' is the only supported value
       deploymentProfile: {{ deployment_profile }} # how to deploy your API proxy, currently 'mvn-plugins' is the only supported value
       artifactAlias: {{ build_pipeline_resource_identifier }} # can be specified in resources.pipelines[0].pipeline
       artifactName: {{ proxy_bundle_artifact_name }} # by default it is named 'proxy-bundle-artifacts' in your build pipeline
       commonVariableGroups:
         - {{ <REPO_NAME>-common }} # your common variables, for example 'abomis-airports-common'
       releaseList: # required for 'custom-release' release profile, specify list of your deployment environments
         - stageName: {{ stage_name }} # identifier for you stage, for example 'Dev'
           displayName: {{ display_name }} # display name shown in your release pipeline run, for example 'Dev'
           variableGroup: {{ <REPO_NAME>-<ENVIRONMENT>-env }} # your environment specific variables, for example 'abomis-airports-dev-env'
           environment: {{ azure_devops_environment }} # your deployment environment, for example 'abomis-dev'
         ...
       apigeeConfigList: # required if deploymentConfig.customApigeeConfig is true, contains all the list of configurations you wish to create only regardless of source code
         - {{ apigee_config_item }} # supported values are [references, keystores, aliases, targetservers, keyvaluemaps, resourcefiles, apiproducts, developers, reports, flowhooks]
         ...
       deploymentConfig: # (optional) alters the deployment templates framework behavior
         customApigeeConfig: {{ true || false }} # enable/disable custom apigee configuration creation, default is false and will attempt to create all the supported configs
     ```

+    > :bulb: **Tip:** see [apigee-core-yaml-pipeline-templates][apigee-core-templates] framework.

 - Configure: